 Platform NTP Configuration VMware, Hyper-V, Amazon Web Services Identity Router Setup Console Authentication Manager NTP is not displayed because the identity router uses the NTP server that is configured for Authentication Manager.

 Authentication Manager.
 Updated every two minutes.
 If you want users with SecurID Tokens that were assigned in Authentication Manager to access resources protected by the Cloud Authentication Service, click the icon, then click Not Configured to open a new tab and configure an Authentication Manager connection.
 For instructions, see Enable SecurID Token Users to Access Resources Protected by the Cloud Authentication Service.

 Software Update Service.
 Updated every 5 minutes.
 Required for the identity router to perform software updates.

 Adapter Update Service.
 Updated every 5 minutes.
 Required for the identity router to perform updates.

 Heartbeat Service.
-Sends identity router information to the Cloud Authentication Service every 15 seconds.
+Sends identity router information to the Cloud Authentication Service periodically.
 If the identity router stops responding, check the date and time of the last heartbeat to help determine when the connection was lost.

 Cloud Time Synchronization.
 Indicates whether identity router time is within 60 seconds of the time reported by the Cloud Authentication Service as required for successful authentication.